 Missing OSU student from Monclova Twp. found shot to death on Thursday

-A 21-year-old from Monclova Township was found dead at a metro park outside of Columbus where she was going to college.
-Grove City Police says the Franklin County Coroner's office identified a body found dead of a gunshot wound as Reagan Tokes.
+TOLEDO, OH - A 21-year-old from Monclova Township was found dead at a metro park outside of Columbus where she was going to college.
+This comes after her mom told a WTOL reporter on Thursday night she had disappeared on Wednesday.

 Comments